-Claim 5.5 Each simple cycle in any $C_k$ -minor-free graph G is a subset of some k-spot of G.
+Claim 5.6 Each simple cycle in any $C_k$ -minor-free graph G is a subset of some k-spot of G.

 Proof: Consider the following iterative process of constructing a spot S that contains the aforementioned cycle.
 Initially, we set S to equal the set of vertices that reside on this cycle.
 Clearly, this set S satisfies the first two conditions of the definition of a spot (i.e., Definition 5.1), which is an invariant that we shall maintain throughout the iterative process.
-If the current S satisfies also the third condition of the definition of a spot, then S is a spot and we are done.
-Otherwise, we consider a simple path external to S that connects two of its vertices; that is, the vertices $u, v \in S$ .
+The process ends once all three conditions are satisfied.
+Since the size of the spot increases in each iteration, the process must eventually end.
+Thus, at the start of each iteration of the process we have a set S that satisfies the first two conditions in Definition 5.1 but does not satisfy the third condition.
+That is, there exists a simple path external to S that connects two of its vertices $u, v \in S$ .
 Adding this path to S we obtain a new set that satisfies Condition 1 (since G is $C_k$ -minor-free).
-To see that the new set satisfies Condition 2, we need to show that there exist two disjoint paths between each pair of vertices that are not both in S.
+To see that the new set satisfies Condition 2, we need to show that there exist two disjoint paths between each pair of vertices that are not both in S. For an illustration of the argument that follows, see Figure 4.

-Figure 4: An illustration for the proof of Claim 5.5.
+Figure 4: An illustration for the proof of Claim 5.6.

-In the case that $w_1$ and $w_2$ are both new vertices (which reside on the aforementioned S-external path), we connect them by the direct path that resides outside of S as well as by a simple path that (wlog) connects $w_1$ to $w_2$ (via the external path), connects $w_2$ and $w_3$ (via the external path).
+In the case that $w_1$ and $w_2$ are both new vertices (which reside on the aforementioned S-external path), we connect them by the direct path that resides outside of S as well as by a simple path that (without loss of generality) connects $w_1$ to u (via the external path), connects u and v via S, and connects v and $w_2$ (via the external path).
 In the case that $w_1$ is new but $w_2 \in S$ , we use the external path to connect $w_1$ to u and v, respectively, and use the fact that there are vertex disjoint paths in $G_S$ that connect u and v to $w_2$ .
-For an illustration see Figure 4.
+Thus the new set satisfies the first two conditions in Definition 5.1, as desired.